thelearninghouse/starter-theme/readme.md

 ### Watch Files

 To start watching files use `grunt dev` from the `library` folder.
 This will run browsersync and then watch.
-You can now open any browser and when you make changes the browsers will inject the proper files automatically.
+You can now open any browser and when you make changes the browser(s) will inject the proper files automatically.

 ### Grid Usage